Improving Influencer Inclusivity

 BLACK+ CREATOR REPRESENTATION IN INFLUENCER MARKETING

-In our latest findings, industry representation made a slight decline from 12.8% in the second half of 2024 to 11.2% in the first half of 2025.
+In our latest findings, industry representation made a slight decline from 11.2% in the first half of 2025 to 11.4% in the second half of 2025.
 This marks the second steepest decline since our study found influencer industry representation exceeded U.S. population in the second half of 2022 [14.3%].
-While our 5 and half-year study indicates that representation has been above 11% in five out of the last six half-year periods [3 years], it’s also the lowest since the second half of 2023.
+While our six-year study indicates that representation has been above 11% in six out of the last seven half-year periods [3.5 years], it’s still low compared to the first half of 2024 [13.2%].
 This emphasizes the need for continued reporting of this data in order to track progress over time -- especially in the ever changing influencer industry.

 ///